 A W (Withdrawal) grade shows that the learner officially withdrew after 10% from the course start date and before 75% of the course was completed.
 To be assigned a Withdrawal grade, the learner must have been officially withdrawn via the Change of Enrolment (COE) process.
 The W grade is system generated; it cannot be entered manually.

 Once all the grades are input to Gradebook for all courses in the Programme, the grades will be ratified.
-Following this, the Senior Quality Administrator (SQA) will publish the grades so that ākonga can see their results.
+Following this, the Senior Quality Administrator (SQA) will publish the grades so ākonga can see their results.
 If there are any missing grades, the results cannot be published.

 Course grades need to be published within 15 working days of the course completion date.
 (You can check the exact date with your SQA.)